jfwoods/JohnWoodsWorkPortfolio/BalloonTrackerProject/readme.md

 5. Include a temperature sensor and battery voltage measurement to transmit along with the location data.
 Useful for making sure the battery is okay and the board isn't going to freeze.
 6. Include LoRa functionality with this [breakout board](https://www.adafruit.com/product/3072) so that potential communication with student payloads is possible, if the students include one of these modules on their board as well.

+---

+## Design

+With that out of the way, it was time to start drawing schematics and laying traces!
+Head to the [design page](./design+photos.md) for more on that.

 [^1]: Single Board Computer